tap349/tap349.github.io/_posts/2018-03-26-phoenix-style-guide.md

 - production configuration if it's also meant to be used in test environment or when it's important for application behaviour

-  production settings may affect application behaviour (say, rate limits) so these settings must be used in development to avoid situations when everything is okay in development but falls apart in production.
+  production settings may affect application behaviour (say, rate limits) so these settings must be used in development as well to avoid situations when everything is okay in development but falls apart in production.

 environment config (say, _config/dev.exs_):

 - endpoint configuration (this is how config files are generated)
-- very specific environment configuration
+- very specific environment configuration (mostly development configuratino)

-  mostly development configuration since production configuration goes into _config/config.exs_ in most cases.